If you’re reading this article then it’s a safe bet that you’ve made the decision to form a Limited Liability Company or an LLC in Virginia.

 The decision to form an LLC in the state of Virginia is a monumental business decision.
 This is the first step in taking control of your financial future, so well done!

-If you’re choosing to forego an LLC service (which can cost as little as $0 plus state filing fees), then here are the 5 steps you need to take:
+If you’re choosing to forego an LLC formation service (which can cost as little as $0 plus state filing fees), then here are the five steps you need to take:

 I hope this is only the first of many successful business steps, and congratulations again on your LLC!